MarijaPaunovic/Project_Chatroom/README.md

-# Project_Chatroom
+# Welcome! 👋

-Chatroom project is a final project on ITBootcamp.
-It is a simple Social Media Application.
+The Chatroom Project is a simple Social Media Application following the idea of ​​channels on Slack.

-Users can send messages, update username, change chatrooms, background color of chats and filter messages by date.
+- Users can send messages, update usernames, change rooms, background color of chats and filter messages by date.
-Language: HTML5, CSS3, JavaScript(ES6)
+- Language: HTML5, CSS3, JavaScript(ES6)
-Hosting: Firebase
+- Hosting: Firebase

+Check the live project:

 https://itbootcamp-chatroom-project.web.app/